corememltd/cloud-managed-dns/README.md

 The configuration installed will serve stale records for up to 24 hours (`/etc/unbound/unbound.conf.d/stale.conf`) in case there is a problem with reaching the upstream Azure hosted proxies.

+You may need to edit `/etc/unbound/unbound.conf.d/listen.conf` to add additional source IP ranges that can query your resolver.

 # Usage and Testing

 This section will walk you through testing your service before putting it into production.